The Missions

 How does Artemis II compare to Apollo?

-Much like Apollo 8, Artemis II is testing a spacecraft on a flight to the vicinity of the Moon in preparation for future missions.
+Much like Apollo 8, Artemis II tested spacecraft on a flight to the vicinity of the Moon in preparation for future missions.

-One of the major differences between these missions is their flight path: Apollo 8 orbited the Moon whereas Artemis II is a flyby mission.
+One of the major differences between these missions is their flight path: Apollo 8 orbited the Moon whereas Artemis II was a flyby mission.

 More About Apollo 8